kwilkos/cxf/celtix-distribution/src/main/samples/management/README.txt

 From the samples/management directory, the ant build script can be used to build and run the demo.

-To build the demo:
+Using either UNIX or Windows:

   ant build

-To run the demo:
+  ant server
-  ant server  (in the background or another window) ant client
+  ant client

-To explore the celtix managed components: jconsole  (in the background or another window)
+To explore the celtix managed components: jconsole

   The server JMX Service URL is:
     service:jmx:rmi:///jndi/rmi://localhost:1099/jmxrmi/server